Khailas12/Khailas12/README.md

 ✨ Trying to experiment new things as long as it takes.

-🎓 I am currently pursuing my third year in Bachelor of Computer Application(BCA).
+🎓 I am currently pursuing my final year in Bachelor of Computer Application(BCA).

 ⚡ Hobbies: Coding, Listening to Music, Watching Movies and TV Shows.